coderefinery/presentations/sustainability-phase.md

 ## Our plans

 - Teaching together
-- Transitioning to a community project
+- Transitioning to a community project and community building
 - Expand beyond the Nordic/Baltic region
 - Towards a non-profit organization
 - Make it easier for organizations and individuals to join
 - Give .emph[better credit] for volunteer contributions
 - Offer not only training but also .emph[mentorship network]
-- Community building

 ---